No. 6/7 Notre Dame 49, Navy 39. Photos by Matt Cashore-USA TODAY Sports

 Kelly was invited back to Assumption in 2012 where he served as commencement speaker and received an honorary degree from his alma mater.
 Kelly also endowed a $250,000 scholarship for Assumption football players.

 Kelly joined the Grand Valley State staff in 1987 as a graduate assistant and defensive backs coach.
 He became the defensive coordinator and recruiting coordinator in 1989 and took over (at age 28) as head coach in 1991 (replacing Tom Beck, who left to become running backs coach at Notre Dame under Lou Holtz).
-His very first Laker team finished 9-3 and qualified for the NCAA playoffs.
+His first Laker team finished 9-3 and qualified for the NCAA playoffs.
 In 2009 Kelly was inducted into the Grand Valley State Athletics Hall of Fame and in 2011 Grand Valley State renamed its Laker Turf Building the Kelly Family Sports Center.
 The Kelly Family Sports Center is a 138,000 square foot building that houses a regulation football field, a six-lane, 300-meter track, all of the amenities for field events, batting cages that drop from the ceiling, an athletic training room, locker rooms, multi-purpose rooms, classrooms, bleacher seating for 800 in the grandstand and bleachers on the field level for another 260 spectators.
 In addition to intercollegiate athletics, the movement science department, campus recreation/intramurals and club sports also use the facility.

 Kelly was announced as the Notre Dame head coach on Dec.
 10, 2009.
 He signed a five-year contract to coach the Irish.
 On Jan.
 10, 2012, the University announced it extended Kelly's contract two seasons through the 2016 campaign.
+Kelly received another contract extension, this one extending through 2017, following the 2013 season-opening victory over Temple.

 In June 2010, Kelly and his wife Paqui made a $250,000 gift to the University of Notre Dame in support of endeavors in research, academics and community engagement.
 The benefaction directly supports three Notre Dame initiatives -- cancer research, the Hesburgh Libraries and the Robinson Community Learning Center (RCLC).
-In the area of cancer research -- the fight against breast cancer is a deeply personal cause for the Kelly family -- the gift benefits the Mike and Josie Harper Cancer Research Institute that opened this past summer in Notre Dame's new Harper Hall.
+In the area of cancer research - the fight against breast cancer is a deeply personal cause for the Kelly family - the gift benefits the Mike and Josie Harper Cancer Research Institute that opened in 2011 in Notre Dame's new Harper Hall.
 The institute brings together scientists from Notre Dame and Indiana University School of Medicine-South Bend to collaborate to advance basic and clinical research as it pertains to the diagnosis, treatment and prevention of cancer.
 The gift also provides financial support for the Hesburgh Libraries, which consist of the main Hesburgh Library and 11 subject branches across campus.
 The funding enables senior library personnel to identify and purchase the learning and teaching materials most in demand by Notre Dame scholars.
 At the RCLC, the gift underwrites innovative tutoring, violence-prevention, youth entrepreneurship and performing arts projects for adults and children in South Bend's Northeast Neighborhood.
 Sponsored by Notre Dame in partnership with local residents, the RCLC serves an estimated 500 youths and adults each week, in addition to another 8,000 children annually through its outreach programs.
 In conjunction with the gift, Kelly launched the "Coach Kelly Challenge," an effort aimed to encourage all members of the Notre Dame family to offer financial support to the University through one of its annual giving programs: the Notre Dame Annual Fund, the MBA and Law School annual funds, and the Rockne Heritage Fund.

 Kelly and his wife Francisca (Paqui) are parents of three children - Patrick, Grace and Kenzel.